Finding Home: Leicester’s Ugandan Asian Story at 50

 It is a story I’ve always known but never truly understood and Curve Theatre’s latest series of plays, combined with the new exhibition at the Leicester Museum, have been an emotional and enlightening journey through my family’s history and the history of a community which is now part of the very fabric of Leicester – often heralded as the UK’s most diverse city.

-Rukah, Ninety Days and Call Me By My Name make up the ‘Finding Home’ collection and are written by Chandni Mistry, Ashok Patel and Dilan Raithatha respectively.
 Dilan Raithatha (Little India, Theatre Royal Haymarket) is an alumnus of our Leicester-based drama school Urban Young Actors.
-Urban alumni truly lead from the front with Rav Moore starring in Ninety Days, Octavia Nyombi as assistant director and Manas Kotak, one of our current actors, taking a lead role in Call Me By My Name.
+UYA alumni truly lead from the front with Rav Moore starring in Ninety Days, Octavia Nyombi as assistant director, and Manas Kotak, one of our current actors, taking a lead role in Call Me By My Name.

-Ninety Days, Curve Theatre.
-Photography by Kieran Vyas
+Ninety Days, Curve Theatre

-Call Me By My Name, Curve Theatre.
-Photography by Kieran Vyas
+Call Me By My Name, Curve Theatre